-We filed an IND for MT-8421, our ETB targeting CTLA-4, in February 2023 and the IND was accepted in March 2023.
 MT-8421, along with MT-6402, represent our unique approach to immuno-oncology based on dismantling the TME through direct cell-kill of tumor and immune cells and not only the blocking of ligand-ligand interactions seen with current antibody therapeutics.
 The ETB approach includes potent destruction of CTLA-4+ regulatory T cells ("Tregs") via enzymatic ribosome destruction, and the mechanism of cell kill is independent of TME.
 MT-8421 preferentially destroys high CTLA-4 expressing Tregs in the TME relative to peripheral Tregs which are lower CTLA-4 expressing.
-Clinical sites are open and we expect the first patient to be enrolled in this first-in-human Phase 1 study in Q3 2023.
+Evidence of Treg depletion was observed in the first cohort of patients; no grade 3 or grade 4 toxicities have been observed.
+Dose escalation is on-going.